gangdong/gangdong.github.io/_posts/2014-11-11-Linux-phony.markdown

 categories: Linux
 tags: Linux
 published: true
+toc: false
+sidebar: true
+about: true
+author: david.dong
+description: This article introduced usage of the .PHONY attribute in makefile.
+keywords: .PHONY
 ---
 You may have run into the situation where the name of makefile command conflicts with the file name under the same directory.